 I have been meaning to write this post for a long time.
 Like many other bloggers, I frequently get asked how travel bloggers make money.
 Unlike others, though, this is not the first question people ask me because until the beginning of 2018, I had a full time job at Google so the curiosity was never towards

 I guess it is more interesting to hear that I have been to almost 100 countries than to understand how I make money with my blog and whether that is enough to comfortably live in Singapore.

 HINT: I do, and I publish monthly Income Reports explaining how much and how I generate my income now that I am a full time travel blogger and Influencer Marketer here or click on one of the most recent income reports below.

 In any conversation, most people will ultimately ask how travel blogs generate income.
 I usually struggle to explain this in a structured manner so I end up saying things like sponsored posts and social media campaigns, which are what people can relate to the most (we can thank the Kardashians for that).

-- Can you make a full time living out of blogging?
+- Can you make money travel blogging?